-KNOW TO ALL BY THESE PRESENT ГS: Bond No.

-That we,

-[Full nam ne or legal title of bidder]

-as Offeror, hereinafter called Principal, a and [Bonding Company]

-authorized to transact business as a Surety in the State of Hawaii, ii, Department of Defense, as Owner, hereinafter called owner, in

-Dollars (\$),

-security] nerica, for r the payment of which sum well and truly to be made, the said heirs, executors, administrators, successors and assigns, jointly

-WHEREAS:

-The Principal has submitted an o offer for [Project number and Title]

-of such offer, and give such bond or bon and sufficient surety for the faithful perf ds as may ormance of pecified in ect. nter into a Contract with the Owner in accordance with the terms y be specified in the solicitation or Contract Documents with good of such Contract and for the prompt payment of labor and materia n the solicitation then this obligation shall be null and void,
+Bond No. KNOW TO ALL BY THESE PRESENTS: That we, [Full name or legal title of bidder] as Offeror, hereinafter called Principal, and [Bonding Company] as Surety, hereinafter called Surety, a corporation authorized to transact business as a Surety in the State of Hawaii, are held and firmly bound unto the State of Hawaii, Department of Defense, as Owner, hereinafter called owner, in the penal sum of Dollars (\$), [Required amount of bid security] lawful money of the United States of America, for the payment of which sum well and truly to be made, the said Principal and the said Surety bind ourselves, our heirs, executors, administrators, successors and assigns, jointly and severally, firmly by these presents.
+WHEREAS: The Principal has submitted an offer for [Project number and Title] NOW, THEREFORE: The condition of this obligation is such that if the Owner shall reject said offer, or in the alternate, accept the offer of the Principal and the Principal shall enter into a Contract with the Owner in accordance with the terms of such offer, and give such bond or bonds as may be specified in the solicitation or Contract Documents with good and sufficient surety for the faithful performance of such Contract and for the prompt payment of labor and material furnished in the prosecution thereof as specified in the solicitation then this obligation shall be null and void, otherwise to remain in full force and effect.
+Signed this day of , 20.
+(Seal) Name of Principal Signature Title (Seal) Name of Surety Signature Title

-, =,

-(5 Seal) Name of Principal

-Signature Title

-(5 Seal) Name of Surety

-Signature Title